Mars probe heads for complex, self-guided descent to planet surface

 "The agency depends on something good here," lead scientist for the Curiosity program, John Grotzinger, told Reuters.
 "Ninety-eight percent of that happens by just landing and proving you can do this technological tour de force successfully."

-Climbing that hurdle begins as Curiosity, encased in a protective shell, pierces the Martian atmosphere at roughly 13,000 miles (20,921 km) per hour, 17 times the speed of sound on Earth.
+Climbing that hurdle begins as Curiosity, encased in a protective shell, pierces the Martian atmosphere at roughly 13,000 miles per hour, 17 times the speed of sound on Earth.

 The lag in radio transmissions between the two planets means that by the time NASA engineers receive an atmospheric entry signal from Curiosity, the spacecraft will already have landed - either intact or in pieces.